-Everyone has a plan, in your case, you get the one that California has created for you.
+Everyone has a plan, and in your case, if you do not create your plan yourself you get the “one-size-fits-all” plan that the State of California has created for you.
 Your assets will go through the court process called probate, and will be distributed to your heirs according to law.
 The court will appoint someone, usually a relative, to be in charge of the process.

 I keep hearing about probate, and that it should be avoided.
-What is it, and what’s so bad about it?
+What is it, and what is so bad about it?

 Probate is the court process that your loved ones must go through if you die without a plan in place, or if you only have a simple will.
 The process takes between 6 to 12 months, and is overseen by a judge.
 In the mean time, your assets are held in limbo, until the court approves their final disposition.
 Probate is also a matter of public record, and anyone who is interested can find out what you owned and who got it.
 Lastly, probate is expensive.
 In California, attorney and personal representative fees are set by law, and are based on the gross value of the estate.
 For example, the combined statutory fees for a $1 million dollar gross estate are $46,000 – nearly 5% of the total value of the estate!

 I don’t have much in the way of assets.
 Do I still need an estate plan?

 Yes!
 An estate plan is not just for wealthy people.
 Everyone should have an estate plan.
 A good estate plan governs not just what happens to your assets when you die, but also provides for who will manage your affairs if you are incapacitated, who will be guardians to your minor children, protect what you do have for your family, and most importantly, lets your loved ones know exactly what you wanted and tells them what to do when you are no longer able to.

 I have a Will.
 Isn’t that good enough?